fluidattacks/makes-example/README.md

 for serving the API.
 Here is a detailed description for every parameter

-- `replace` Allows to create placeholders that can later be replaced in the executed script.
+- `replace` allows the creation of placeholders that can later be replaced in the executed script.
    It uses [projectPath](https://github.com/fluidattacks/makes#projectpath),
-   a builtin that allows to create an inmutable version of a path within a repository.
+   a builtin that allows creating an immutable version of a path within a repository.
    By doing this,
    we will be able to reference
    the API source code
    in an semi-isolated environment.
-- `name` just allows to specify the name of the job.
+- `name` just allows specifying the name of the job.
 - `searchPaths` implements the [makeSearchPaths](https://github.com/fluidattacks/makes#makesearchpaths)
    builtin.